What Is RAG Development?

 - Known limitation

-- Delivery from Central and Eastern Europe only — full UK/EU overlap and US East-Coast mornings (~3–5h), but US-West teams work with it effectively async
+- Delivery from Central and Eastern Europe only: full UK/EU overlap and engineers work in the client's time zone across CET, BST, EST, and PST (~3–5h), but US-West teams work with it effectively async

 - Sources